-For Non-EU/EEA students with an international degree who require a visa and/or housing through the UvA: final deadline is 1 May*
+For Non-EU/EEA students with an international degree who require a visa and/or housing through the UvA: final deadline was 1 May 2021*

-For EU/EEA students with an international degree who require housing through the UvA: recommended deadline is 1 May
+For EU/EEA students with an international degree who require housing through the UvA: recommended deadline was 1 May 2021

-For EU/EEA students with an international degree: final deadline is 1 June*.
+For EU/EEA students with an international degree: final deadline was 1 June 2021*.

 Due to Brexit, the United Kingdom will no longer be part of the EU starting 1 January 2021.
 If you have a British nationality, please consider the UvA Brexit information pages for the latest developments and changing policies and how this might have consequences for you as a student.